naschidaniel/laurasBlog/README.md

-## Useful Docker commands, which are implemented in fabric
+## Useful docker commands, which are implemented in fabric

 The docker commands implemented in fabric correspond to the official docker commands.